jfly/jtnoodle-demo/README.md

 - `./gradlew run` to compile and run.
 - `./gradlew oneJar` to build a standalone jar file using [One-JAR](http://one-jar.sourceforge.net/).
 Produces `build/libs/jtnoodle-demo-standalone.jar`
+- `./gradlew eclipse` to update eclipse settings based on changes to build.gradle.